ray-project/ray/doc/source/data/getting-started.rst

 -------------------

 Create datastreams from on-disk files, Python objects, and cloud storage services like S3.
-Ray reads from any `filesystem supported by Arrow
+Ray Data can read from any `filesystem supported by Arrow
 <http://arrow.apache.org/docs/python/generated/pyarrow.fs.FileSystem.html>`__.

 .. testcode::